Buying your first home is an exciting time, especially when you are prepared for the process.

 Making an offer is both exciting and nerve-wracking.
 Your Realtor will help you formulate a winning offer, based on the dynamics of the home’s neighborhood and the condition of the property.

 6. Getting to Closing

-Once you and the seller have agreed upon a price and have a signed contract, it’s time for you and your Realtor to swing into action to ensure a smooth closing.
+Once you and the seller have agreed upon a price and have a signed contract, it’s time to swing into action to ensure a smooth closing.